RealStuff/elasticsearch_size_limiter/README.md

 ## Additional content

+### Scheduled runs

+There are many ways to run the script on a schedule, like cron-job, nagios compatible monitoring systems or Logstash (see below).

+### Logstash

+Logstash can be used to perjodically run the script and load the logs of the script to elasticsearch.
+An example can be found in the *logstash* directory.

+### Elasticsearch

+If the logs are loaded to elasticsearch, they can be enriched with a ingest-pipeline.
+The pipeline config can be found in the *elasticsearch/pipelines* directory.

 ### Kibana

-If the logs produced by the script are ingested to elasticsearch, the ndjson file in the kibana folder can be used to import a saved search to view and analyse the logs in Kibana.
+If the logs produced by the script are ingested to elasticsearch, the ndjson file in the kibana folder can be used to import a index-pattern and a saved search to view and analyse the logs in Kibana.

 ## Contribution guidelines ###